 Reviews & Community

 I have similar packable jackets from Castelli and Craft.
-The Santini is beautifully sewn & designed and features perfect QC.
-The Castelli Leggero is thoughtfully engineered (as always) but suffers from poor QC (the zipper) -and is made in China.
-The Craft is very good all around.
+The Castelli Velo is thoughtfully engineered (as always) but made in China.
+The Craft is good.
 But this Santini "Kines" jacket is my favorite.
 Best function, venting, and styling overall.
-And made in Italy.
+And the Santini is beautifully sewn & designed and features perfect QC.

 PROS: You can easily roll-up and pack this jacket into one of your jersey pockets.
 Clever vents along the sides.
 Great looking.
 Strong zipper.
 Very good price (at CC).

-Santini obviously puts a lot of pride into the design, sewing, and quality of their cycling clothing.
+Santini (family owned and run in Italy) obviously puts a lot of pride into the design, sewing, and quality of their cycling clothing.